-There is insufficient evidence to support the myth that applying deodorant or antiperspirant after shaving will increase the risk of cancer, as demonstrated by the 2002 study mentioned below.
-The American Cancer Society (ACS) states that the main risk related to using these products is that they can cause skin irritation if a razor nick or cut is infected.
+There is insufficient evidence to support the belief that using antiperspirants/deodorants increases the risk of getting breast cancer or Alzheimer’s.
+The American Cancer Society (ACS) states that the main risk related to using these products is that they can cause skin irritation if a razor nick or cut becomes infected.

 Origin of the myth

 The myth that deodorant causes cancer has been circulated via emails, on websites, and even in newspapers.
 The story varies from source to source, but contains some or all of the following elements:

 - Aluminium-containing antiperspirants prevent toxins from being expelled by the body.
 These toxins clog up lymph nodes around the armpits and breasts and cause breast cancer.